suppose this is your default.nix

 Zlib package Haskell

-Working on my dissertation I wanted to have a nix-shell
+Working on my dissertation I wanted to have a nix-shell where I could test in

 a fast manner my web-interface for the FMCt.
 I was initially doing this: